Aura-Ventures/docs/service/terms-and-conditions.md

 - **Our Intellectual Property:** The App, its content, features, and functionality (including software, text, images, graphics, and other materials) are owned by Aura Ventures Ltd. and are protected by copyright, trademark, and other intellectual property laws.
 You are granted a limited, non-exclusive license to use the App for personal, non-commercial purposes.
 - **Restrictions:** You may not copy, reproduce, distribute, or create derivative works from any part of the App or its content without our prior written permission.
-- **Bible Version Notice:** New American Standard Bible – NASB 2020 Copyright © 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995, 2020 by The Lockman Foundation All rights reserved [www.lockman.org](http://www.lockman.org/)
+- **Bible Version Notice:**
+  - New American Standard Bible – NASB 2020
+Copyright © 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995, 2020 by The Lockman Foundation All rights reserved [www.lockman.org](http://www.lockman.org/)
+  - The ESV® Bible (The Holy Bible, English Standard Version®), © 2001 by Crossway, a publishing ministry of Good News Publishers.
+ESV Text Edition: 2025.
+The ESV text may not be quoted in any publication made available to the public by a Creative Commons license.
+The ESV may not be translated in whole or in part into any other language.
+Used by permission.
+All rights reserved.
+The Holy Bible, English Standard Version®, is adapted from the Revised Standard Version of the Bible, copyright Division of Christian Education of the National Council of the Churches of Christ in the U.S.A.
+All rights reserved.

 ## **Third-Party Services**